hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 4 3 3 3 1 6 1 7
-Weapons/Armour: Eternal Guards may be equipped with weapons and armour chosen from the Forest-Walker Equipment list.
+Weapons/Armor: Eternal Guards may be equipped with weapons and armor chosen from the Forest-Walker Equipment list.
 Special Rules: Excellent Sight, Forest Folks, Wood Elf Archery, Eternal Style
 Eternal Style: The Eternal Guards has a fighting style unto them self.
-On the first round of combat the Eternal Guards may re-roll any to hit dice, and always count as having a +1 to Armour Save.
+On the first round of combat the Eternal Guards may re-roll any to hit dice, and always count as having a +1 to Armor Save.

 0-5 Archers
 35 gold crowns to hire